THE TRUTHS YOU NEED TO KNOW ABOUT SIN (Part 1)

 Therefore, every sinner is a child of the devil; for the devil is the father, author, source, or originator of sin.

-The Lord Jesus revealed this truth to the unbelieving Jews in John 8:
+The Lord Jesus confronted the unbelieving Jews with this truth.

 44 You are of your father the devil, and the desires of your father you want to do.
 He was a murderer from the beginning, and does not stand in the truth, because there is no truth in him.
 When he speaks a lie, he speaks from his own resources, for he is a liar and the father of it.
 (NKJV).